 Hence, think of the following section as a checklist of sorts for all of the stages that come with maintaining the health and safety of your workplace when it comes to asbestos.
 And, of course, keep in mind that asbestos management software such as Octfolio will make this process a lot easier.

-Equipping your team with the tools and equipment to safely manage asbestos
+Equipping your team with the tools and equipment

 - Use manually operated or low-speed battery-powered tools.